1. Ada

 Q: Is a tingling tongue a symptom of COVID?

-A: A “COVID tongue” can present itself with a range of possible symptoms, including a tingling sensation or a numb tongue.
+A: A “COVID tongue” can present various possible symptoms, including a tingling sensation or a numb tongue.

 Q: Can I have a white tongue with COVID?

-A: White plaques on the tongue are a possible symptom of a “COVID tongue”.
+A: White plaques on the tongue are a possible symptom of a “COVID tongue.”
 It’s usually a sign of an overgrowth of one of the normal bacteria of the mouth.
-This overgrowth can emerge due to the reaction of the immune system to the coronavirus.
+This overgrowth can emerge due to the immune system's reaction to the coronavirus.

 Q: Can “COVID tongue” symptoms come and go?

-A: There are patients with “COVID tongue” who have flares over a period of months.
-That means the symptoms will repeat a cycle of seeming to clear, only to return again.
+A: There are patients with “COVID tongue” who have flares over months.
+That means the symptoms will repeat a cycle of seeming to clear, only to return.

 Q: Is “COVID tongue” thrush?